 - Once the cake has cooled, use a fork to poke some holes over the top of the cake.

 - Combine pineapple and sugar in saucepan.
-Bring to a boil and stir until the sugar is dissolved, then remove from heat.
+Bring o barely a boil and stir until the sugar is dissolve.
+The juice should look clear.
+Then remove from heat.

 - Spoon over cooled cake and spread the pineapple out to cover the top completely.